Let’s talk about how to organize your small business … because I’m guessing our brains work similarly.

 I heard Jared Loftus on a Mavenly + Co. podcast say one time that he loves going to coffee with young, budding entrepreneurs—if they’ll meet him at 6:30 a.m.

 6:30 in the morning.
-I mean, I’m a member of the Early Risers Club, but Saved by the Bell is hardly even coming on TBS at 6:30!
+I mean, I’m a member of the Early Risers Club, but I’ve hardly had my coffee by 6:30!

 Justin knows he’s in his creative groove in the mornings and afternoons, and as an entrepreneur, works to protect that fiercely, even to the point of weeding out mentees who may not be so invested in speaking with him that they’re willing to rise before the sun.